 Rock Group Code is a fun way for students to practice subtracting two-digit numbers and solving a funny riddle!

 My President's Day Mini Unit is great for those students who want to learn more about George Washington and Abraham Lincoln.

-All of these mini-units plus more, (Groundhog's Day & Super Bowl) are also included in my Digital and Printable February ELA & Math Activities Bundle for 2nd Grade.
+All of these mini-units plus more, (Groundhog's Day & Super Bowl) are also included in my February Math and ELA NO PREP and Digital Unit.
 A vast majority of my goodies are geared towards second graders, but can also be used for superstar first graders or struggling third graders.